turingschool/curriculum/source/projects/blogger.markdown

 ### Trying it Out

 If your server isn't running, start it up with the green play button in RubyMine.
 Then go to `http://localhost:3000/articles/` and click EDIT for your first article.
 The file field should show up towards the bottom.
-Click the `Choose a File` and select one of the small images that I've distributed to you.
+Click the `Choose a File` and select one of the small images that I've distributed to you (e.g. http://hungryacademy.com/images/beast.png).
 Click SAVE and you'll return to the article index.
 Click the title of the article you just modified.
 What do you see?
 Did the image attach to the article?

 When I first did this, I wasn't sure it worked.
 Here's how I checked: